janhove/janhove.github.io/_posts/2014-09-12-a-graphical-explanation-of-p-values.md

 The following plot shows the relationship between a measure of intelligence ('Raven') and the participants' performance on a reading task.
 The real dataset is again hidden among 19 fake datasets that were generated without an underlying pattern.
-The blue trend lines try to capture the tendency in each panel.
 Can you spot the real dataset?